 After a few weeks of crop growth, they will then apply a "preventative" fungicide, which also finds its way to the soil, inhibiting the soil fungi that are essential to crop nutrition and soil building.
 The irony is that plants are then unable to obtain the trace elements they need to fight fungal diseases.
 We see many examples of crops grown biologically that are rust-free, side-by-side with rust infected plants in neighboring fields where fungicides are being used.

-one in two people being diagnosed with cancer.
-At the current rate
+in two people being diagnosed with cancer.
+At

 ACRES U.S.A.
 You